Textile industry: Dust exposure

 Various health effects occur when regularly exposed to dust without protective measures.
 Common dust related respiratory symptoms include cough, phlegm, shortness of breath, wheezing and chest pain.
 Respiratory disorder symptoms in textile workers not using personal protective equipment were 1,130 times more likely than their coworkers who used personal protective equipment and other protective measures.
 The study also found that when the amount of dust in the air was greater than the quality standard, workers were at a higher risk of having respiratory disorder symptoms.
 Fibre dust exposure has also been found to contribute to the risk of cancers, such as lung cancer.
 The inhalation of crystalline silica dust has also led workers to develop a lung disease called silicosis.

 Noise exposure

 High noise exposures have been observed in textile industries across countries, as well as high rates of occupational hearing loss.

 Unsafe working conditions

 Many textile workers work in extremely unsafe and unhygienic working conditions in sweatshops, including facing long hours with little days off, being exposed to dangerous chemicals, and facing harassment from superiors.
 Numerous workers have reportedly passed out due to extreme heat in their workplaces, and exhaustion.
-Further, many of these workplaces utilize child labor.
+Further, many of these workplaces use child labor.